zhaxxDev/lhlinterviewscheduler/README.md

 WebSocket updates the website without refreshing.

-Node js, Express js and POSTGRES for back-end part.
+Node js, Express js and POSTGRES for back-end.

 80% test coverage from JEST